7 Comforting Bible Verses for Miscarriage

 Regardless of how we cope with sadness, every time we turn to sources other than Jesus for hope and healing, we plant our feet on unstable foundations.
 We leave little room for Jesus to heal our hearts and transform us into his image through our pain.

-Walking Through Heartbreak with Jesus: Prayers for Miscarriages
+Walking Through Heartbreak with Jesus

 When our hearts are hurting, it’s tempting to sprint through the valley of grief.
 More than anything, we want the sorrow to pass, and we want to feel “normal” again.
 We often avoid our difficult emotions because they’re painful, and we want to escape the pain and discomfort.